bhavyasruthi/WhatsApp/README.md

 </p>
 ## Chats Screen:

-This is the deafult tab of the mobile app that gets displayed by default when we open the WhatsApp.
+This is the default tab of the mobile app that gets displayed by default when we open the WhatsApp.
 This tab shows the history of chats with our contacts sorted according to the date.

 - js/Chats.js :
 1. In this file, we created Chats as view component that needs to be rendered as part of Chats tab.